 Paris Agreement (all language versions), UNFCCC website

-European Commission's website on Paris agreement
+European Council website on Paris agreement

 When it comes to legal form, the outcome of COP 21 consists of: